-Term, Termination and Amendment Unless sooner terminated by the Board, the Amended 2018 Plan will terminate at midnight on July 31, 2028.
-No award will be granted after termination of the Amended 2018 Plan, but awards outstanding upon termination of the Amended 2018 Plan will remain outstanding in accordance with their applicable terms and conditions and the terms and conditions of the Amended 2018 Plan.
+Term, Termination and Amendment

+Unless sooner terminated by the Board, the 2023 Plan will terminate at 11:59 p.m. on July 25, 2033.
+No award will be granted after termination of the 2023 Plan, but awards outstanding upon termination of the 2023 Plan will remain outstanding in accordance with their applicable terms and conditions and the terms and conditions of the 2023 Plan.

-Subject to certain exceptions, the Board has the authority to suspend or terminate the Amended 2018 Plan or terminate any outstanding award agreement and the Board has the authority to amend the Amended 2018 Plan or amend or modify the terms of any outstanding award at any time and from time to time.
-No amendments to the Amended 2018 Plan will be effective without approval of the Company's stockholders if: (a) stockholder approval of the amendment is then required pursuant to Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), the rules of the primary stock exchange on which the common stock is then traded, applicable U.S. state and federal laws or regulations, and the applicable laws of any foreign country or jurisdiction where awards are, or will be, granted under the Amended 2018 Plan; or (b) such amendment would: (i) modify the re-pricing provisions of the Amended 2018 Plan; (ii) materially increase benefits accruing to participants; (iii) increase the aggregate number of shares of common stock issued or issuable under the Amended 2018 Plan; (iv) increase any limitation set forth in the Amended 2018 Plan on the number of shares of common stock which may be issued or the aggregate value of awards which may be made, in respect of any type of award to any single participant during any specified period; (v) modify the eligibility requirements for participants in the Amended 2018 Plan; or (vi) reduce the minimum exercise price or grant price as set forth in the Amended 2018 Plan.
-No termination, suspension, or amendment of the Amended 2018 Plan shall adversely affect any outstanding award previously granted under the Amended 2018 Plan without the written consent of the participant holding such award.
+Subject to certain exceptions, the Board has the authority to suspend or terminate the 2023 Plan or terminate any outstanding award agreement and the Board has the authority to amend the 2023 Plan or amend or modify the terms of any outstanding award at any time and from time to time.
+No amendments to the 2023 Plan will be effective without approval of the Company's stockholders if: (a) stockholder approval of the amendment is then required pursuant to Section 422 of the Code, the rules of the primary stock exchange on which the common stock is then traded, applicable U.S. state and federal laws or regulations, and the applicable laws of any foreign country or jurisdiction where awards are, or will be, granted under the 2023 Plan; or (b) such amendment would: (i) modify the re-pricing provisions of the 2023 Plan; (ii) increase the aggregate number of shares of common stock issued or issuable under the 2023 Plan; (iii) modify the eligibility requirements for participants in the 2023 Plan; or (vi) reduce the minimum exercise price or grant price as set forth in the 2023 Plan.
+No termination, suspension, or amendment of the 2023 Plan shall adversely affect any outstanding award previously granted under the 2023 Plan without the written consent of the participant holding such award.